lhthang96/MyBurger/README.md

-# ------------------------- MyBurger -------------------------
+# MyBurger

 ## Description

 MyBurger is the project which is based on the Burger project on the Udemy course of Maximilian Schwarzmüller: React - The Complete Guide (incl Hooks, React Router, Redux), course url: https://www.udemy.com/react-the-complete-guide-incl-redux/.
-In this project I've adjust some use cases, but the core concept is unchanged.
+In this project I've adjusted some use cases, but the core concept is unchanged.

-This project demonstrates a web apps to serve the clients order their favourite burger by the fascinating way on their own ( I just used CSS to illustrate the burger and its ingredients: bacon, cheese, meat and salad ), then checkout and order.
-I also added the user functions (Sign in and Sign out) to this project.
+This project demonstrates a web apps to serve the clients order their favorite burger by the fascinating way on their own ( I just used CSS to illustrate the burger and its ingredients: bacon, cheese, meat and salad ), then checkout and order.
+User authentication is also added into this project.

 All the project is just focus on front-end process, back-end I simply used Firebase as an awesome server to store my necessary data.

 ## Goals

-This project is the good way to deep dive in React, I've learned a lot :
+This project is the good way to deep dive in React:

 - Understand the 'create-react-apps' structure.
 - Deep dive in React component: props and state, life cycles hook,...
 - HTTP requests with 'axios'.